-Where possible, all fittings should be installed where they can be accessed without special arrangements for example traffic management notices, and without placing any operatives or the public at risk during operation, maintenance or repair.
-Chambers should be located in positions not likely to be inundated by surface water drainage and silt.
-Where it is required for fittings to be installed in junctions the preferred locations for safer operation are shown below.
+Where possible, all fittings should be installed where they can be accessed without special arrangements, for example traffic management notices, and without placing any operatives or the public at risk during operation, maintenance, or repair.
+Chambers should be in positions not likely to be inundated by surface water drainage and silt.
+Where fittings are required to be installed in junctions the preferred locations for safer operation are shown below.

-If a change to road layout leads to fittings no longer being in the footway, liaison is suggested in order to move fittings or undertake mains diversion to maintain safe operation.
+If a change to road layout leads to fittings no longer being in the footway, liaison is suggested to move fittings or undertake mains diversion to maintain safe operation.